Market Spotlight: Basal Cell Carcinoma

 This Market Spotlight report covers the basal cell carcinoma market, comprising key marketed and pipeline drugs, epidemiology, clinical trials, upcoming events, probability of success, patent information, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- The approved drugs in the basal cell carcinoma space target the immune system, thymidylate synthase, and hedgehog signaling pathway.
+- The approved drugs in the basal cell carcinoma space target the immune system, thymidylate synthase, reactive oxygen species/free radicals, and hedgehog signaling pathway.
 The majority of these therapies are administered via the topical route, with the remainder being oral formulations.